-4.1.1 Connection to an ARB Air Compressor (Fig.13.)
+4.1.1 Connection to an ARB Air Compressor (Fig.11.)

-Remove one of the 1/8" tank.
-BSP plugs from its port in the compressor Apply Teflon paste to the the port and tighten. e nipple (1/8" X 1/8" BSP) and insert it into ☐ Apply Teflon paste to the e free end of the nipple. onto the nipple and tight side of the solenoid (stamped with a '1') en.
-The solenoid should be rotated into a estruct any other ports on the compressor
+Ш Remove one of the 1/8" BSP plugs from its port in the compressor manifold.
+Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten.
+Apply Teflon paste to the free end of the nipple.
+Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and tighten.
+The solenoid should be rotated into a position that does not obstruct any other ports on the compressor manifold

-NOTE:

-The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
+NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
 Make sure this orifice cannot be obstructed.